VGottselig/ESP32-RGB-Matrix-Display/README.md

 # ESP32-RGB-Matrix-Display
 Features:
-*4 bit colors per channel, 4096 colors total
+-4 bit colors per channel, 4096 colors total
-*~50 fps
+-~50 fps
-*Free pin definitions: see two constructors *brightness control in 11 Steps 0 to 10 without loss of color quality *Adafruit GFX Support.
+-Free pin definitions: see two constructors -brightness control in 11 Steps 0 to 10 without loss of color quality -Adafruit GFX Support.
 Many methods to draw text, lines, circles etc...
-*free Loop-Function for your other stuff.
-See the example *easy to modify for other display sizes
+-free Loop-Function for your other stuff.
+See the example -easy to modify for other display sizes

 [Demo Youtube Video](https://www.youtube.com/watch?v=64wF-8Sm97w)